nonprofit marketing plan template

 To filter out their brand keywords, go to the right side of your screen and click “Advanced filters” > “Exclude” > “Keyword type” > “Branded.”

-What you’ll see is a list of your selected competitor’s best keywords that you could use to optimize your content.
+You’ll see a list of your selected competitor’s best keywords, which you could use to optimize your content.

 Go through the list.
 Get some data for your SEO Strategy.
 Then, repeat the process with another competitor.